-The International Journal on Consumer Law and Practice (IJCLP) is a blind-peer reviewed, open-access journal published annually by NLSIU under the aegis of the Chair on Consumer Law and Practice.
+The International Journal on Consumer Law and Practice (IJCLP) is a blind peer-reviewed, open-access journal published annually by NLSIU under the aegis of the Chair on Consumer Law and Practice.
 Launched in 2013, IJCLP provides a forum for discussions on national and international best practices in consumer protection law.
 The journal welcomes contributions from academics, practitioners and students of law and allied fields.
 It features articles, essays and case notes on various themes, including but not limited to:

 - Consumer welfare legislation and its implementation